moconn68/rust_todo/README.md

 ## Software used 👨‍💻

 This project leverages the Rust programming language including it's robust toolchain.
-In addition, the open-source [`dialoguer`](https://crates.io/crates/dialoguer) crate is used to provide a simple API for CLI application development, which this project uses for the main selection list and accepting user input for creating new tasks.
+In addition, the following open-source dependencies are utilized:
+- [`dialoguer`](https://crates.io/crates/dialoguer): provides a simple API for CLI application development
+- [`sqlite`](https://crates.io/crates/sqlite): Rust implementation of the sqlite3 file-based SQL database